garden-io/garden/docs/reference/providers/local-kubernetes.md

             # <hostname>/<namespace>/<image name>
             namespace: _

-            # Wether to use a secure connection (SSL) to connect to the registry.
-Uses a secure connection by default
+            # Set to true to allow insecure connections to the registry (without SSL).
-            # (insecure: false)
             insecure: false

           # This is the buildkit cache mode to be used.